hands-on-aws-cdk-book/hands-on-aws-cdk-book-projects/projects/1-hello-cdk/1-HELLO-CDK-PROJECT-GUIDE.md

 === What you built

-CDK is a popular framework used for infrastructure as code (IaC) development, allowing developers to define cloud resources using familiar programming languages.
+CDK lets you to define cloud resources using familiar programming languages.
+You created an S3 bucket that we can store objects in!
+Next we will create some objects to put in our bucket.

-The final architecture of the CDK application will consist of the following components:
+Let's take a closer look at the architecture of the CDK application.
+CDK apps consist of the following components:

-1. CDK Core: This is the core module of the CDK framework that provides the foundation for defining cloud resources using the supported programming language (e.g., Python, TypeScript, Java, etc.).
+1. CDK Core: This is the core module of the CDK framework that provides the foundation for defining cloud resources using the supported programming language (e.g., TypeScript, Java, Python, etc.).
 It allows developers to define the desired infrastructure components, such as AWS resources, in their preferred programming language using classes, methods, and properties.

-2. AWS CloudFormation: CDK leverages AWS CloudFormation as the underlying deployment framework.
+2. AWS CloudFormation: CDK is built on AWS CloudFormation.
 CloudFormation is a service that allows you to define, provision, and manage AWS resources using JSON or YAML templates.
-The CDK application will generate CloudFormation templates based on the code written using the CDK Core.
+The CDK application generates CloudFormation templates based on the code written using the CDK Core.

 3. AWS Services: The CDK application can utilize various AWS services, depending on the requirements of the application.
 This can include services like Amazon S3 for storage, Amazon RDS for databases, Amazon EC2 for virtual machines, AWS Lambda for serverless computing, Amazon API Gateway for API management, and more.
 The CDK application will define and configure these AWS resources using the CDK Core.